Strive-School/ai_setup/operating_system/MacOS.md

 ### Since you have Hombrew:

-Open your terminal and install Git using Homebrew:
+Open your terminal and install Git* using Homebrew:
+* more on the differences between _git_ and _github_ on Friday

 ```$ brew install git```
 Verify the installation was successful by typing `which git --version`: